Mrs. Sharp was a founding member of the Christian Union (Open Bible) Church of Hamilton and a former member of the Veterans of Foreign Wars Post.

 SABETHA, Kan.
 Edna L. (Fairbanks) Norrie, 98, Sabetha, died Thursday, June 10, 1999, at a health-care center in Sabetha.

-Mrs. Norrie had taught and was principal of a junior high school in Dunlap, Nebraska, having moved there from Iowa, where she was graduated from high school.
+Mrs. Norrie had taught and was principal of a junior high school in Dunlap, Iowa, for two years.

-She attended Iowa, for two years.
+She attended Iowa State College in Ames, Iowa, for two years.

 On May 27, 1923, she married Clarence Norrie of Sabetha.
 He died in 1980.
 In 1991, she became a resident of a health-care center in Sabetha.